 When Not to DIY

-Recharging a car’s air conditioning can save you a lot of time in the shop, but there are good reasons to consider professional help.
-Hybrid vehicles with high-voltage air conditioning compressors require special lubricant, which is incompatible with the oil in most DIY air conditioning recharge kits.
+Recharging a car’s air conditioning can save you a lot of time in the shop, but AC repair can also be a DIYers worst nightmare so consider professional help.
+Topping off refrigerant can be simple, but something like replacing an AC compressor can necessitate a full system flush along with replacing additional components to fulfill the compressor warranty.
+There are also strict laws around handling refrigerant to prevent environmental damage.
+Newer hybrid and electric vehicles with electric motor driven high-voltage air conditioning compressors require special lubricant, which is incompatible with the oil in most DIY air conditioning recharge kits.

 Photo courtesy of Pxhere with some alterations.